mantidproject/documents/Design/Plotting/plotting_VSI_design.md

 (https://github.com/mantidproject/documents/blob/master/Design/Plotting/plotting_cli.md)
 identified the objectives for a new and expanded Python CLI.
 The VSI was listed as one of the items in the functionality that should be provided.
-At present the VSI is not exposed to Python.
+At present the VSI is not exposed to Python at all.
+Having scritablility features will vastly improve the user experience of this tool, as well as the entire MD toolset.
 The overall objective here is to provide a Python CLI to control plotting and/or visualization in the VSI.

 Detailed Objectives
 ===================

-For a start, the following functionality should be provided:
+The following functionality should be provided:

-* Control which workspaces are to be shown.
+1. Control which workspaces are to be shown.

-* Add additional workspaces (peaks workspaces) perhaps through a setPeaksWorkspaces feature, like the current SliceViewer python export has.
+1. Add additional workspaces (peaks workspaces) perhaps through a setPeaksWorkspaces feature, like the current SliceViewer python export has.

-* Control which view-mode is used for the display
+1. Control which view-mode is used for the display
+1. Orientation.
+Perhaps using 2 of the reciprocal lattice vectors.
+1. Zoom to region.
+Zoom to peak will be handled separately.si
+1. Control axis mapping.
+What dimensions in the workspace are going to be mapped to which axes?
+I.e if I have 4 dimensions, Qx,Qy,Qz,dE I might want Qx along x and dE along y, Qy along T and Qz along z.
+The SliceViewer already implements this kind of behaviour.
+1. Rotation around the aforementioned orientations.

-* Control background colour
+1. Control background colour

-* Control colour scale range, as well as what 'scalar-array' to show, but assume that the default for the scalar array is called 'signal'.
+1. Control colour scale range, as well as what 'scalar-array' to show, but assume that the default for the scalar array is called 'signal'.
 Allow log scaling

-* Take a screenshot.
+1. Take a screenshot.
 Plot slice allows this and it would be useful to us.

-* Switch dimension axis on
+1. Switch dimension axis on

-The points listed above would be enough for a first implementation stage.
-Other points to consider later on would be:

-* Zoom to region.
-Describe a point to zoom to, perhaps with a zoom factor too.

-* Control axis mapping.
-What dimensions in the workspace are going to be mapped to which axes?
-I.e if I have 4 dimensions, Qx,Qy,Qz,dE I might want Qx along x and dE along y, Qy along T and Qz along z.

-* Rotation.
-Not sure how best to express this.

 Solution Overview